MaulikkumarPatel/Python_For_Data_Scientist/README.md

-Certainly!
-Here's an extended version of the README file for your GitHub repository:

----

 # Python Programming Exercises

 Welcome to the Python Programming Exercises repository!
 This collection of Python scripts is designed to provide hands-on coding challenges for individuals looking to enhance their programming skills in Python.